oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/runtime-updates.md

    `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` to `CommitUpdateOnly` (default, manually restart the domain), or
    `CommitUpdateAndRoll` (automatically restart the domain).
 You can check the domain and pod status to confirm whether restart is needed.
    For details, see [Online update requiring manual restart](#online-update-requiring-manual-restart)

+**When updating a domain with non-dynamic MBean changes with `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges=CommitUpdateOnly` (the default), the non-dynamic changes are not effective on a WebLogic pod until the pod is restarted.
+However, if you scale up a cluster or otherwise start any new servers in the domain, then the new servers will start with the new non-dynamic changes and the domain will then be running in an inconsistent state until its older servers are restarted.**

 If the introspector job reports a failure or any other failure occurs, then see [Debugging]({{< relref "/managing-domains/debugging.md" >}}) for advice.